 UN General Assembly Resolutions

-INTERPOL has been mentioned in 45 United Nations General Assembly resolutions since the year 2000; these cover a range of topics such as terrorism, human trafficking, weapons, corruption and environmental and cultural heritage crime.
+INTERPOL has been mentioned in many United Nations General Assembly resolutions covering a range of topics such as terrorism, human trafficking, weapons trafficking, corruption, environmental crime and cultural heritage crime.

-Cooperation between our two organizations evolved in November 2016, when the UN General Assembly unanimously adopted Resolution 71/19; this recognized and called for greater coordination and cooperation particularly concerning counter-terrorism, transnational crime, cybercrime, corruption and financial crime, and environmental crimes.
+Cooperation between our two organizations evolved in November 2016, when the UN General Assembly unanimously adopted Resolution 71/19; this recognized and called for greater coordination and cooperation between the two organizations, particularly concerning counter-terrorism, transnational crime, cybercrime, corruption and financial crime, and environmental crime.